 Michael Green Interviews...
 Emily Curtin

-Here is a Q & A with sound engineer Emily Curtin.
-We talk about her experiences working in live music and working with solo artists & bands.
+Originally posted on 26th August 2016 here is a Q & A with sound engineer Emily Curtin.
+We talked about her experiences working in live music and working with solo artists & bands.

 Photo by Neil McCarty Photography

 So where did it all start for you getting involved in music?

 It all started at a very young age when my parents brought me my first guitar at the age of five.
 My dad started taking me to gigs when I was 15 and absolutely loved it.
 I'd go to Esquires every chance I had and soon realised there was so much more to gigs than just watching the show.
 I applied for college to study Music Tech and managed to get a job at Esquires on the monitor desk.
 Are there any other sound engineers you say were influences on you?
 Caroline Adcock, without a doubt.
 She is a brilliant engineer and taught me everything I know.
 Caz trained me up on the monitor desk at Esquires and helped to build my confidence doing front of house.
 She also took me out to different venues and festivals and gave me the opportunity to work with some awesome artists.
 I can't thank her enough.
 How do you find watching gigs when you're not doing the sound, do you find you're able to switch off and enjoy it?
 I tend to switch off as best as possible when I'm not working so I can really enjoy the gig.
 I don't get to go to as many as I would like to so make the most of the experience when I do.